Document Type : Original Article

 Acknowledgments

-Special thanks to Urology Research Center (URC), Tehran University of Medical Sciences, Tehran, Iran.
+Special thanks to the Urology Research Center (URC), Tehran University of Medical Sciences, Tehran, Iran.

 Conflict of interests

-All authors claim that there is no competing interest in this case report of surgery.
+All authors claim no competing interest in this surgery case report.

 Funding